 - analyze the dramatic arc of a musical score for a film or other extended media work;

 - apply legal knowledge, business acumen, and marketing techniques to the operation of a small business; and

 - develop a concept for a score and create an appropriate musical form for it.

-Students wishing to declare film scoring as their major must have earned a grade of B or higher in FS-221 Intensive Introduction to Film Scoring before ﬁnal approval of the declaration of major can be given.
+Students wishing to declare film and media scoring as their major must have earned a grade of B or higher in FS-221 Intensive Introduction to Film Scoring before ﬁnal approval of the declaration of major can be given.

 If special circumstances require consideration for declaration of major before a grade is received for FS-221, the department will consider such requests on a case-by-case basis.

 See more information about how to declare the major (login required).